danghoangnhan/ChineseDialectManager/README.md

 # ChineseDialectManager

-The ChineseDialectManager is a web application built using Django and MySQL that serves as a Chinese dialect management system.
+The ChineseDialectManager is a web application that serves as a Chinese dialect management system.
 It allows users to manage and organize information related to various Chinese dialects.

 ## Table of Contents